-- State subsidies based on a stop-loss payment methodology, other than receipts from State reinsurance programs reported on Line 2.16 - Any overpayment that has already been received from providers should not be reported as a paid claim - Prescription drug rebates, refunds, incentive payments, bonuses, discounts charge backs, coupons, grants, direct or indirect subsidies, direct or indirect remuneration, upfront payments, goods in kinds or similar benefits received by the issuer - Market stabilization receipts by issuers that are directly tied to claims incurred and other claims based or census based assessments - Payment from unsubsidized State programs designed to address distribution of health risks across issuers via charges to low risk issuers that are distributed to high risk issuers must be deducted from incurred claims
+- State subsidies based on a stop-loss payment methodology, other than receipts from State reinsurance programs reported on Line 2.16 - Any overpayment that has already been received from providers should not be reported as a paid claim - Prescription drug rebates and other price concessions that decrease the costs of a prescription drug covered by the issuer, including rebates, refunds, incentive payments, bonuses, discounts, charge backs, free goods contingent on a purchase agreement, free or reduced-price services, coupons, grants, upfront payments, goods in kinds, or similar benefits, to the extent the value of these items is not passed on to the enrollee, and excluding bona fide service fees.
+This includes amounts received by the issuer, as well as amounts received by an entity providing pharmacy benefit management services (including drug price negotiation services) to the issuer to the extent the amounts are associated with administering the issuer's prescription drug benefits. - Market stabilization receipts by issuers that are directly tied to claims incurred and other claims based or census based assessments - Payment from unsubsidized State programs designed to address distribution of health risks across issuers via charges to low risk issuers that are distributed to high risk issuers must be deducted from incurred claims